matk000o/IPK25-CHAT-CLIENT/README.md

 I've decided to implement the project in the *C#* using *.NET 9+* framework.
 I've made this decision because i like the high level nature of the language and also because of the excellent documentation of the base SDK.
-I've tried my best to approach the project in OOP way, dividing the project into sub-problems where each problem is implemented in its own class, but I still think that the project could a lot of refactoring.
+I've tried my best to approach the project in OOP way, dividing the project into sub-problems where each problem is implemented in its own class, but I still think that the project needs a lot of refactoring.

 The basic structure of the project consists of the following class groups:
 - **ChatClient** (UDP/TCP)